QuantumMechanics/XEMsign/README.md

 You must have a local NCC running connected to a local or remote NIS.

 Because I wanted it to be as light as possible, I'm using a local NCC to sign the multisig transactions and a remote NIS to propagate it.
-So, the cosignatory account need to be in a wallet that belongs to your local NCC.
+So, the cosignatory account needs to be in a wallet that belongs to your local NCC.

 Then you need to insert correct informations inside XEMsign.js: